AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

     The following are added:

-    * The linked records display in the linked record field of the record you selected in step 3.
-Updating the linked records automatically updates the linked record fields for the records you are linking from. <!--ensure the number of the step stays accurate-->
+    * The linked records display in the linked record field of the record that you selected in step 3.
+Updating the linked records automatically updates the linked record fields for the records that you are linking from. <!--ensure the number of the step stays accurate-->
-    * The linked field (or fields) that belong to the linked records are automatically populated with the information from the original linked records.
+    * The linked fields that belong to the linked records are automatically populated with the information from the original linked records.
 You cannot manually edit linked fields.

         >[!TIP]
         >